Girls' Last Tour: Plot

-The series follows two girls, Yuuri and Chito, as they navigate the ruins of civilization after a major conflict leaves the world in a desolate post-apocalyptic winter.
-They travel in their Kettenkrad motorcycle and seek food and supplies while surviving day-to-day, sometimes encountering other survivors during their journey.
+The series follows two girls, Chito and Yuuri, as they navigate the ruins of civilization after a major conflict leaves the world in a desolate post-apocalyptic winter.
+They travel in their Kettenkrad halftrack motorcycle and seek food and supplies while surviving day-to-day.
+They conduct a variety of simple activities such as washing clothes and bathing.
+Chito regularly writes in a journal, collects books, and drives the Kettenkrad.
+Yuuri takes on a protection role and wields a rifle.